fundamentals MS Teams Tips and Tricks

 The name of a Team and its Channels is hugely important as it serves as the primary mechanism by which users can currently navigate and browse their list of workplaces in the Teams Application.
 Studies in information-seeking behavior tell us that things like a Team’s labels are used by the human brain to quickly assess and estimate (via scanning) what this label represents.

-microsoft teams naming for simple user navigation
+microsoft teams user journey

-The method by which users decide which link to select is often referred to as information scent, which can be understood as the “user’s imperfect estimate of the value that source will deliver” – which in our case is whether the team they open is in fact the team they are looking for.
 As described by the Nielsen Norman group, the user considers a link based on its label and any contextual information available to them.
 Within Microsoft Teams, this boils down to two things: the Team Name and the Team Logo – not a lot to go on.
 This underlines how essential good naming can be.

 Without consistent Microsoft Teams naming standards, this process becomes taxing and inaccurate as end users have no reliable “memory” from which to draw to assist in accurately identifying whether certain information is the information they are seeking.